 Building Your Support Network

 No parent does it alone, and an SCI parent benefits even more from a deliberate support system: a partner, family, friends, paid help for high-demand periods, and other parents with disabilities who've solved the same problems.
-Receiving assistance from others for specific tasks isn't a parenting failure — it's a strategy that lets you pour your energy into the parts of parenting only you can do.
+Accepting help with specific tasks isn't a parenting failure — it's a strategy that lets you pour your energy into the parts of parenting only you can do.

 The Emotional Reality